se-edu/guides/tutorials/ab3TracingCode.md

    <box type="info" seamless>

-      Remember to update other usages of `DeleteCommand` class to handle the change in type of Index.
+      Remember to update other usages of `DeleteCommand` class to handle the change in type of argument.
    </box>
 </panel>